 In 2016, at the age of 16, Finn won two medals for NZ at the Youth Olympic Winter Games in Oslo.
 Finn won the Breakthrough Season category at the 2016 Snow Sports NZ Annual Awards and was a finalist for the Emerging Talent award at the 2017 Halberg Awards.
 Finn was named to the NZ team to compete at the 2018 Olympic Winter Games in PyeongChang.
+In 2019 Finn finished fifth in Big Air at the Utah 2019 FIS Snowboard, Freestyle and Freeski World Championships.

 Growing up in Wanaka with the Southern Alps as his backyard, Finn had begun skiing by the age of two.
 With both parents keen skiers and his father a heli ski guide and avalanche safety instructor, Finn was encouraged to spend plenty of time in the mountains and didn’t take much persuading!
 At the age of 13 he won the inaugural Junior World Heli Challenge.